 How is a Cataract treated?

-Precision Cataract Surgery is laser technology referred to as “Femtosecond Laser,” and Brian M. Brown, M.D., first offered these treatments to his patients in 2012, making him the first surgeon in Downey, Ca and among the first surgeons in Southern California.
+Precision Cataract Surgery is laser technology referred to as “Femtosecond Laser.”
+Surgeon Brian M. Brown, M.D., offered this treatment to his patients in 2012, making him the first surgeon in Downey, CA., and among the first surgeons in Southern California.